HilkoLantinga/duco_ventilation_sun_control/README.md

 **Connect your Duco Ventilation System (DucoBox Silent Connect / DucoBox Focus) to Home Assistant.**

+!!!Work in progress, please wait for a release. v1 support expected in a couple weeks, v2 following later. !!!

 _Component built using the [Home Assistant Blueprint][blueprint]._

 **This component will set up the following platforms:**